bridgecrew-perf6/cloudbuilder-function-deploy/README.md

 Deployment variables for the `gcloud function deploy` can be specified in 3 ways (in sequence of priority)
 1. Command line parameters.
 Parameters specified on the `function-deploy.py` have the highest priority.
 These values override the values from option 2) and 3)
 2. Additional values van be specified in a  `deploy.json` file in the same directory where the cloud function resides.
 These values override values specified at 3)
-3. By default the command line option `--region=europe-west1` is added to the command line
+3. By default, the following options are added to the command line:
+    - `--region=europe-west1`
+    - `--max-instances=1`
+    - `--security-level=secure-always`

 ## Example
 The example below shows a `cloudbuild.yaml` fragment